 Okay, we know this sounds like something you would use in science class, but it’s honestly the first line of defense against dry air attacking your guitar.
 Place the hygrometer in your case, or in the room your instruments generally live, and check it often to monitor your humidity level.
 Generally, a humidity level of 45-50% is ideal for wood instruments to maintain their structure and playability.

 The best way to double check your hygrometer, specifically on a flat top guitar, is to look across the top at the bridge and check it’s radius.
 You should see a gradual rise to the top, preventing you from seeing both sides of the instrument at the same time when holding the top at eye level.
+Shop our current inventory of hygrometer and sensors.

 Visually check or carefully use a straight edge to ensure your flap top guitar still has a slight radius.